Cancel anytime

 Total Addressable Market (TAM)

-The global coffee shop market is estimated to be worth over $495 billion USD in 2024 and is expected to grow annually (CAGR 4.3%).
-Starbucks is positioned to capture a substantial portion of this market through its global presence and brand recognition.
+The global coffee shop market is estimated at over $495 billion.
+Starbucks is positioned to capture a significant share of this market through expansion, product innovation, and loyalty programs.

 Upturn SWOT Analysis